Rachelz85/marvel-memory-match/README.md

 The game was tested on:

-- **Devices**: Iphone 15, Iphone SE, Ipad Pro, Samsung Galaxi S9+, Macbook Air 13, 24" widescreen monitor,
+- **Devices**: Iphone 15, Iphone SE, Ipad Pro, Samsung Galaxy S9+, Macbook Air 13, 24" widescreen monitor,
-- **Browser**: Tested on Chrome, Firefox, and Safari ensure consistent behavior and performance.
+- **Browser**: Tested on Chrome, Firefox, and Safari to ensure consistent behavior and performance.
 - **Functionality**: Testing: Each interactive element (card flip, reset button) was tested to confirm it works as expected.

 ### Functionality Testing